 Two good-quality studies2-3

-subsequently suggested that kava extracts may be as effective as the benzodiazepines commonly-prescribed for anxiety problems … These same benzodiazepines are the subject of increased scrutiny because prolonged use brings with it a risk of pharmacological tolerance, psychological and physical dependency, as well as problems with alertness, ranging from simple drowsiness to deep sedation, with an increased risk of falls in elderly people.
+subsequently suggested that kava extracts may be as effective as the benzodiazepines commonly-prescribed for anxiety problems, such as oxazepam (Seresta), diazepam (Valium), and bromazepam (Lexomyl) … These same benzodiazepines are the subject of increased scrutiny because prolonged use brings with it a risk of pharmacological tolerance, psychological and physical dependency, as well as problems with alertness, ranging from simple drowsiness to deep sedation, with an increased risk of falls in elderly people.

 A study shows that kava causes none of the undesirable effects of benzodiazepines, especially the decline in cognitive abilities4

 , the cumulative effects (they decrease or disappear when supplementation ceases), or the adverse impact on physiological sleep patterns.
 Ironically, another study suggests that kava could itself support withdrawal from benzodiazepines5